 If a ground current reading cannot be obtained at full transmitting power, the counterpoise or ground may not generate sufficient current at the operating frequency.
-If no RFI problems exist, set the INDUCTANCE control to "A" and operate.
+If no RFI problems exist, set the CAPACITANCE control to zero, and the INDUCTANCE control to "A" and operate.
 If you experience RF in the shack or other problems, alter the counterpoise or add a different length of wire.
 The wire for a counterpoise should be a quarter wavelength at the lowest frequency used.
 Additional short lengths may be placed for other bands if needed.
 More radials will give a stronger current reading.